-- you are an existing producer of commercial horticulture crops - you are an owner, partner or shareholder with an active role in an existing business with a horticultural interest - you do not intend to produce crops to be sold commercially - You do not intend to grow crops at sufficient scale to show intent that the enterprise is a development of a sustainable commercial venture - you intend to grow crops within a domestic setting, such as a domestic glass house or garden, or the crops are intended for home consumption
+- You are an owner, partner or shareholder with an active role in an existing business with a horticultural interest. - You do not intend to produce crops to be sold commercially. - You do not intend to grow crops at sufficient scale to show intent that the enterprise is a development of a sustainable commercial venture. - You intend to grow crops within a domestic setting, such as a domestic glass house or garden, or the crops are intended for your own consumption.

-Scheme eligibility queries can be sent to Horticulture@gov.wales
+Scheme eligibility queries can be sent to Horticulture@gov.Wales